IrisSec/irissec.github.io/_posts/2024-07-06-timetravel.md

 inp 4 ---X-------------X------------>
 ```

 So what's the modification?
 The code moves the pointer a certain amount forward/backward depending on if you add or subtract a character value.
 If you hit an X, the character is added to, otherwise nothing happens.
 As the author puts it, it's an arbitrary base system.
+In order to wrap around, whenever the tape pointer hits one of the `FE` bytes, the pointer wraps around to the other `FE` byte (in other words, `mod 256`).

 > It converts binary to a different base so for [48, 29, 31, 190, 175, 252, 211, 4] and a number 151,
 > 151 == 0b10010111 => 48 + 190 + 252 + 211 + 4 == 193 (mod 256)